 Our big event each year is the Student-to-Student Conference, which is like “a mini TED Talks for kids,” in which students make 15-minute presentations on any topic of their choice.

-This year’s Student-to-Student Conference, the 9th annual, will be held on Saturday May 13, 1-5 pm,
+This year’s Student-to-Student Conference is the 10th annual, and will be held on Saturday May 19, 1-5 pm,

 at DeAnza Community College in Cupertino.

 Learn more about the conference and register today to attend and/or to present!

 The first “Stu-to-Stu” was held at Los Altos High School in 2009; around 15 students presented to an audience of around 40 attendees.
 In 2010 we held the conference on the campus of UC Santa Cruz, and it more than doubled in size.
 Over the next few years we continued to hold it at UCSC, and the conference grew to nearly 200 student attendees and 55-60 presentations!
 Last year’s 8th annual conference was co-sponsored by Discovery Charter School, and was held on their campus in San Jose.

 We’d also love your financial support to help make this all-volunteer-organized